Ross Chastain: NASCAR

 After making the move to Charlotte in mid-2011, Chastain took over the No. 66 Turn One Racing entry in the NASCAR Camping World Truck Series after Justin Marks vacated the seat.
 His first Truck race, at Lucas Oil Raceway at Indianapolis, was his first race with live pit stops.
 He finished tenth in that event.
 Connections in the watermelon farming industry got Chastain four more races, which were marred by incidents at Bristol Motor Speedway and Kentucky Speedway.
 At Homestead-Miami Speedway, rain prevented the Turn One team from making the race, so the team bought an RSS Racing start and park entry and ran the full race, finishing two laps down.
 It was later announced that Chastain would compete for Rookie of the Year honors with SS-Green Light Racing in 2012.
 Driving the No. 08 truck sponsored by the National Watermelon Association and National Watermelon Promotion Board, he scored a career-best finish of seventh in the second race of the season at Martinsville Speedway.
-He bested his seventh place finish with a third place finish at Bristol in August.
+He bested his seventh-place finish with a third-place finish at Bristol in August.

 In January 2013, it was announced that Chastain would drive in fifteen Camping World Truck Series races in 2013 for Brad Keselowski Racing.
-At Iowa Speedway in September, Chastain won his first career Truck Series pole for the Fan Appreciation 200; he led the most laps in the race, finishing second to James Buescher as the race underwent a green-white-checkered finish.
+At Iowa Speedway in September, Chastain won his first career Truck Series pole for the Fan Appreciation 200; he led the most laps in the race, finishing second to James Buescher as the race underwent a green–white–checkered finish.
 Chastain also came close to the win at the penultimate race at Phoenix, finishing second to Erik Jones after leading over sixty laps.
 Years later, Chastain said that he initially made the move to BKR as an attempt to get in a Team Penske ride, but that BKR and Penske did not view the situation that way.

 2014–2016

 Leaving BKR after the 2013 season, Chastain moved to RBR Enterprises for a part-time schedule in the NASCAR Camping World Truck Series for 2014.
 Comments before and after the Martinsville race, as well as racing actions during the race, led the team to fire Chastain from the ride.
-In May, he made his debut in the Nationwide Series (now Xfinity Series) at Charlotte Motor Speedway, driving the No. 55 for Viva Motorsports.
+In May, he made his debut in the Nationwide Series (now The O’Reilly Auto Parts Series) at Charlotte Motor Speedway, driving the No. 55 for Viva Motorsports.
 Chastain later drove for Hattori Racing Enterprises at Michigan International Speedway, replacing Johnny Sauter.
 If that opportunity did not arise, Chastain was set to replace another driver that weekend, John Wes Townley in the No. 5 Wauters Motorsports truck at Gateway Motorsports Park.
 In the race with HRE, Chastain finished twelfth, which was to that point the team's best finish in NASCAR competition.
 The finish eventually turned into more sporadic appearances with HRE throughout the rest of the season.
 Chastain also joined the team for a part-time NASCAR K&N Pro Series East effort that year.